 - Afterlife Express: The final trip to Heaven would have been taken aboard a Concorde SST.

 - Attending Your Own Funeral: How Joe manages to convince his coach that it's really him in Leo's body.

 - Batman Gambit: A failed one when Tony tries to get Farnsworth killed during the football scrimmage by trying to convince an imposing player that Farnsworth is a racist so he'll go after him harder.

 - Berserk Button: Do not try to shut Julia up.

-- Bittersweet Ending: Joe finally has the body he wants in Jarrett, but he no longer has memories of his old life, meaning that he can't remember Betty.
+- Bittersweet Ending: Joe finally has the body he wants in Jarrett, who had just died in a freak accident on the field, but he no longer has memories of his old life, meaning that he can't remember Betty.
 Though the movie ends with a hopeful note that they'll fall in love again as they leave together.

 - May–December Romance: Subverted; Joe's around Betty's age, but the body he's occupying... isn't.